jennur/address-validator/README.md

 The dropdown does not have a max height nor scrolling within the container – the entire page will scroll.

 #### No indications of no results
 There is currently nothing indicating that no results were found during the data fetching, if this was the case.
+This is bad as the user will not know whether an error occurred or if the search simply returned no results.

 #### Limited error handling
 Currently, the UI has limited error messages when something does not work as expected.
 This needs to be improved.